wangshenguiuc/set2gaussian/README.md

 ## How to run

 An example is in src/Grep_run_all_methods.py.
 It takes data/network.txt and data/node_set.txt as input.
+First replace them with your network and gene sets.
 ```
 cd src
 python Grep_run_all_methods.py